 All Kids Bike, Strider Bike Fleets For All Joplin Elementary Schools Successfully fundraised $33,000 to assist all 11 Joplin Elementary Schools in bringing the All Kids Bike program to the district’s Kindergarten physical education classes.
 The curriculum and bikes are provided by All Kids Bike and the Strider Education Foundation.

 Awarded Complete Streets Workshop Series

-A team of ten community stakeholders will attend three workshops designed to identify and overcome barriers to implement activity-friendly routes to everyday destinations, which make it safe and convenient for people of all abilities to walk, run, bike, skate, or use wheelchairs to reach homes, jobs, shops, schools, and more.
+A team of ten community stakeholders will attend three workshops designed to identify and overcome barriers to implement activity-friendly routes to everyday destinations, which make it safe and convenient for people of all abilities to navigate their communities.
 The workshops will be tailored to the communities’ specific needs for implementing Complete Streets and activity-friendly routes to everyday destinations.
 Discussions will focus on how to measure and communicate the benefits of Complete Streets for health equity, economic vitality, and other goals, as well as how to create a safe and inviting transportation network for everyone in the community, regardless of age, ability, income, race, health status, and mode of transportation.